-According to our detection rule, a low value of the detector's logit output indicates detection of an adversarial example, thus by minimizing the negative of logit output we make the perturbed example harder to detect. $H$ could also be fed directly to the CW loss~\ref{eq:classifier_cw} or to the cross-entropy loss, but we found the attack based on the loss in~\ref{eq:detector-cw} to be significantly more effective.
+According to our detection rule, a low value of a binary classifier's logit output indicates the detection of an adversarial example, and therefore by minimizing the negative of the logit output we make the adversarial input harder to detect. $H$ can also be used with the CW loss~\cref{eq:classifier_cw} or the cross-entropy loss, but we find the attack based on \cref{eq:detector-cw} to be most effective.

-\textbf{Combined attack.} With the goal of fooling both the classifier and detectors, perturbed samples are produced by attacking the integrated detection system.
-We consider two loss functions for realizing the combined attack.
-The first is based on the combined loss function~\citep{carlini2017bypass} that has been shown to be effective against existing detection methods.
-Given a natural example $x$ and its label $y$, same as the detectors-attack scenario, we first construct a single detection function $H$ by aggregating the logit outputs of individual detectors: $z(H(x))_i = z(h_i(x))$.
-We then use the aggregated detector's largest logit output $\max_{k\neq y}z(H(x))_k$ (low value of this quantity indicates detection of an adversarial example) and the classifier logit outputs $z(f(x))$ to construct a surrogate classifier $g$, with its logit outputs being
+\textbf{Combined attack } The combined attack is an adaptive method that considers both the classifier and the detector.
+We consider two loss functions for the combined attack.
+The first is based on the adaptive attack of \cite{carlini2017bypass} which has been shown to be effective against existing detection methods.
+We first construct a new detection function $H$ with \cref{eq:agg_logit} and then use $H$'s largest logit output $\max_{k\neq y}z_H(x)_k$ (low value of this quantity indicates detection of an adversarial example) and the classifier logit outputs $z_f(x)$ to construct a new classifier $g$: